vtimd/cs-pipeline-vke/README.md

 ### Contributing

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute.